brainhack-school2023/nagakarthik_project/README.md

 ### Data

 The Spine Generic Public Database [3,4] was used in this project.
 This is a BIDS-standarized multi-site dataset consisting of 6 contrasts from a single healthy subject acquired using the spine-generic protocol.
 The dataset is open-source and can be downloaded via git-annex.
-The installation procedure is described in [README](https://github.com/brainhack-school2023/nagakarthik_project/blob/main/data/spine-generic/README.md) inside the `data/` folder.
+The installation procedure is described in [README](https://github.com/brainhack-school2023/nagakarthik_project/blob/main/data/spine-generic/README.md) inside the `data/` folder along with the specific subjects used.

 In the context of this project, only the T2w contrast was used as it is an isotropic image.
-Typically, super-resolution methods tend to use isotropic images as the ground-truth, which helps in quantifying the reconstruction accuracy.
+Typically, super-resolution methods tend to use isotropic images as they could be used as the ground-truth, which helps in quantifying the reconstruction accuracy.

 ### Tools